lserreift/mapforet/README.md

 ## Features

-- Open and collaborative mapping of urban trees
+- Open and collaborative mapping of trees and forest plots
 - Data collection and sharing
-- Community-driven updates and contributions
+- Community updates and contributions

 ## Project Wiki

-For detailed documentation, guides, and project updates, please visit the [Project Wiki](../../wiki).
+For detailed documentation, guides, and project updates, please visit the ...

 ## How to Contribute